VEON Ltd. (NASDAQ:VEON) Shares Purchased by HRT Financial LP

 HRT Financial LP increased its stake in shares of VEON Ltd. (NASDAQ:VEON) by 31.6% in the 1st quarter, according to the company in its most recent filing with the Securities & Exchange Commission.
 The fund owned 37,748 shares of the Wireless communications provider’s stock after purchasing an additional 9,072 shares during the period.
 HRT Financial LP’s holdings in VEON were worth $66,000 as of its most recent filing with the Securities & Exchange Commission.

 Several brokerages recently issued reports on VEON.
 Zacks Investment Research cut shares of VEON from a “hold” rating to a “sell” rating in a research note on Wednesday, June 30th.
-UBS Group raised shares of VEON from a “neutral” rating to a “buy” rating and set a $2.40 price target for the company in a research note on Thursday, June 17th.
-Two research analysts have rated the stock with a sell rating, two have assigned a hold rating and three have given a buy rating to the company.
-The company currently has a consensus rating of “Hold” and a consensus target price of $1.98.
+UBS Group raised shares of VEON from a “neutral” rating to a “buy” rating and set a $2.40 price objective for the company in a research note on Thursday, June 17th.
+Two investment analysts have rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the company’s stock.
+The stock has an average rating of “Hold” and a consensus target price of $1.98.

 VEON Profile